Tautological module and intersection theory on Hilbert schemes of nodal curves: Abstract

 \section{Abstract}

-We study intersection theory on the relative Hilbert scheme of a family of nodal (or smooth) curves, over a base of arbitrary dimension.
+This paper presents the rudiments of Hilbert-Mumford Intersection (HMI) theory: intersection theory on the relative Hilbert scheme of a family of nodal (or smooth) curves, over a base of arbitrary dimension.
 We introduce an additive group of geometric cycles, called 'tautological module', generated by diagonal loci, node scrolls, and twists thereof.
-We determine the intersection action on this group by the discriminant or big diagonal divisor, hence recursively all its powers.
-We show that this suffices to determine arbitrary polynomials in Chern classes, in particular Chern numbers, for the tautological vector bundles on the Hilbert schemes, which are closely related to enumerative geometry.
+We determine recursively the intersection action on this group by the discriminant ( big diagonal) divisor and all its powers.
+We show that this suffices to determine arbitrary polynomials in Chern classes, in particular Chern numbers, for the tautological vector bundles on the Hilbert schemes, which are closely related to enumerative geometry of families of nodal curves.

+\newsection{Overview} This paper is a contribution to the study of Enumerative Geometry of nodal curves via their subschemes.
+To illustrate informally, in part, what it is about, we recall a formula from 19th century Algebraic Geometry (see for example \cite{semple-roth}, p.
+377): a nonsingular curve $X$ in complex projective 3-space admits an expected finite number $n_4$ of 4-secant lines, and that a formula for $n_4$ in terms of the degree $d$ and genus $g$ of $X$ can be given: specifically,